slowernews/wisdom-tldr/chapters/introduction.md

 - Happiness comes from autonomy not money.
 - Love, sucess and happiness are a byproduct
 - Persistence + Love = Abundance
-- Regrets of the dying: Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy.
+- Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - In the absence of such an outlet, masculine energy collapses.
 Men lose their sense of drive, purpose, and self-respect, and their standards, hardihood, and discipline atrophy.
 A slide into restlessness, vice, malaise, and outright depression is often the result.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 - If you aren’t happy on the journey you won’t be happy at the destination.